ambernguy5/bioe131-finalproj24/README.md

 tabix HIVref.gff.gz
 ```

 Load annotation track into jbrowse.
-Reminder: if APACHE_ROOT doesn't work, repeat step 2 to find this correct path.
+If APACHE_ROOT doesn't work, repeat step 2 to find this correct path.
 Usually APACHE_ROOT='/var/www/html' for Linux setup.

 ```
 jbrowse add-track HIVref.gff.gz --out $APACHE_ROOT/jbrowse2 --load copy --assemblyNames HIVref
 ```
 Repeat this for all desired annotation tracks for each subtype, replacing the corresponding link, title.gff, and assemblyNames for different subtypes.

-# 4. MSA Viewer Plugin
+# 5. Multiple Sequence Alignment Viewer Plugin
 Download the multiple sequence alignment file to be uploaded to the Msaview plugin
 1. Go to https://www.ebi.ac.uk/jdispatcher/msa/clustalo
-2. To view the MSA for a protein (Nef, Vif, Vpu, Env, Vpr) or the genome of subtypes A, B, C, and D, copy one of the sequence clusters below and paste it into Clustal Omega where it says "Paste your sequence here".
+2. To view the MSA for a protein (Nef, Vif, Vpu, Env, Vpr) or the genome of subtypes A, B, C, and CRF01_AE copy one of the sequence clusters below and paste it into Clustal Omega where it says "Paste your sequence here".

 For MSA of the full HIV-1 Genome (Subtypes A, B C, & D):
 >subtypeA